phalcon/documentation/docs/application.md

 );
 ```

-When a [Phalcon\Mvc\Application][mvc-application] has modules registered, it is essential that every matched route returns a valid module.
+When [Phalcon\Mvc\Application][mvc-application] has modules registered, it is essential that every matched route returns a valid module.
 Each registered module has an associated class exposing methods for the module setup.

 Module definition classes must implement two methods:
 - `registerAutoloaders()` and